-Lesson 1 - electricity - This is the first lesson for members new to the older group.
+Lesson 1 - electricity - This is the first lesson for first year senior members.
 It incorporates activities from level 3 of Junk Drawer Robotics, Module 1: Circuit Training (Activity A - Series/Parallel).
 Members will build series and parallel circuits using batteries and light bulbs.
 This will lay a foundation for Ohm's Law, which will be explored in more depth in Lesson 4.

 Lesson 1 - engineering holiday lights - This paper covers an aspect of series and parallel circuits at an advanced level.
 In addition, there is an advanced treatment of incandescent light bulbs.
 Consider this material supplemental to Lesson 1.